 These mechanisms require the prior establishment of a concentration gradient.

-In the case of sodium glucose diffusion energy involved separating two media with different Na concentration is exploited to move glucose with the Na into the cell.
+In the case of sodium-glucose diffusion energy involved separating two media with different Na concentrations is exploited to move glucose with the Na into the cell.
 This requires the involvement of a transporter protein located in the membrane with a binding site for Na and one for glucose.
 Once fixed both a conformational change of the protein and energy of Na movement causes displacement of the glucose into the body occurs.
 Existent other important transportation as:

 - Sodium amino acids

 The intracellular substance to be transported is such a counter sodium transport is characterized by pro calcium, calcium being the molecule to transportation, sodium is bound to a carrier protein to the outer surface of the membrane while calcium does so its binding protein but on the inner side of the membrane (SCI)

 Once set both a change of conformational substances derived energy and concentration gradient for sodium produces displacement inwards and outwards calcium occurs.

 - Audesirk, Teresa, and Gerald, 1996.
 1. Biology Fourth Edition.Prentice-Hall Hispano SA, Mexico.
 P 76, 87, 106-118 and 123.